 - Chair, Physician Health and Rehabilitation Committee, 2015- present.

-- Chair, Physician Wellness Steering Committee, 2016- present.
+- Founder and Chair, Physician Wellness Program, 2016- present.

 - Indigent Care Task Force, Chairman, 2010-2012.